 Understanding Outliers

 Outliers can arise from various sources, such as measurement errors, data entry mistakes, or genuine extreme values.
 They can have a disproportionate influence on calculations like mean, standard deviation, and regression analysis.
 Therefore, it’s important to detect and handle outliers appropriately.
-(See Also: How To Multiply Using Google Sheets)
+(See Also: How To Make Text Go Across Multiple Cells In Google Sheets)

 Methods for Finding Outliers in Google Sheets